JSW Ventures backs commercial e-mobility platform MoEVing by investing $2.5 mn

-Jindal South West (JSW) Group’s venture capital arm, JSW Ventures has invested $2.5 million in commercial electric mobility tech start-up MoEving.
-JSW invests in early-stage start-ups and this investment is its first in the electric vehicle segment.
+JSW Group’s venture capital arm, JSW Ventures has invested $2.5 million in commercial electric mobility tech start-up MoEving.
+JSW Ventures invests in early-stage start-ups and this investment is its first in the electric vehicle segment.
 The fund is known for investing in standalone tech and tech-enabled businesses across consumer internet, enterprise, SaaS, health tech, edtech, fintech, and mobile.

 The funds raised will be utilised to primarily strengthen the start-up’s electric mobility platform for driver partners across India.
 A portion of the capital raised will also be used to support the company’s expansion across multiple cities in India and build a team across different functions with a focus on technology.